Semantics of Scala.js and how they differ from Scala

 Numbers and characters

-Note that float literals are still truncated to their (binary) precision.
+Float literals are truncated to their (binary) precision.
 However, output does not truncate to that precision.
 This can lead to the following behavior (this works as expected when using doubles):

 println(13.345f) // Scala: 13.345 // Scala.js: 13.345000267028809